billhammond-dev/OctopusInfoTool1/README.md

 {TaskID1: {stepName: {data}}, TaskId2: {stepName: {data}}} which will be in order of latest to last by default Then on step selection you could loop over this store showing only entries from the selected STEP

+_1. When project is selected also grab ALL taks IDs for that project and store in store
+1. Get Latest Deployments for a Project
+2. List out tasks and subtasks in Order for the dropdown
+3. Then when step is selected:
+  a.
+For each task in task ID store for given project pull entire task log and save in store list as above which will also be in historicval order anyway
+  b.
+Display then based on selected step matching exactly data in the store

+So here when you make a subtask the primary task no longer matters and only the subtask is counted.